2024 Pet Parade Route

 What is the parade route?

 The route changed in 2022.
-The parade begins at Harmon Park and ends in Drake Park, following a similar route to the Christmas and Veteran’s Day parades.
+The parade begins at Harmon Park, goes across the river, through downtown and ends in Drake Park, following a similar route to the Christmas and Veteran’s Day parades.

 How do I participate?
 Do I need to register or sign up to participate?